nolcut/FaaSr-Docs/docs/workflow_repo.md

 - While you can choose a different name for your fork, here we assume you leave the default _FaaSr-workflow_
 - Click on the green _Create fork_ button

-The base repository comes with an example workflow used in the [FaaSr tutorial]
+The base repository comes with an example workflow used in the [FaaSr tutorial].

+## Enabling FaaSr actions

+In order to use register and invoke workflows, you also need to perform a one-time configuration to enable running the pre-defined FaaSr register and invoke workflow actions.
+To do this:

+- Click on the _Actions_ tab (top of the GitHub page, next to _Code_ and _Pull requests_)
+- Click on the green button _I understand my workflows, please go ahead and enable them_

 ## Configuring secrets